Ruanziinn/Ruanziinn/README.md

 * ### Hi there, I am Ruan Ripardo 👋

 - 🔭 I’m currently working on LIT
-- 👯 I’m looking to collaborate on Huawei and LIT

 - I love programming ❤️